Skip Ribbon Commands

 • Overall weakness or floppiness

-The typical incubation period for infant botulism can range from 3 to 30 days after exposure to the spores.
+The typical time for symptoms of infant botulism to appear after exposure to the spores can range from 3 to 30 days.

-A child’s symptoms will help your pediatrician diagnose botulism.
-The diagnosis can be confirmed most often by finding toxin in a youngster’s stool, stomach contents, or the foods he has eaten.
-To diagnose wound botulism, tissue specimens may be examined in the laboratory.
+A child's symptoms will help the doctor diagnose botulism.
+The diagnosis can be confirmed by finding toxin in a child's stool (poop), stomach contents, blood or the foods they ate.
+To diagnose wound botulism, tissue samples may be examined in the laboratory.

 Most children recover fully from botulism, although it can take several weeks to months.
 In cases in which the condition is untreated, the symptoms of food-borne botulism sometimes progress to a stage in which the breathing muscles become paralyzed, causing death from respiratory failure.